tkiat/my-writings-public/blog/philosophy/lifestyle/on-def-vegan.md

 ### Statement 2
 > It is still vegan to eat plants with a pesticide used in the process.

 This statement is valid in most cases.
 Typically, a person doesn't grow his food and relies on a food supplier.
 There is no way he can know what happened in the process.
-All he can do is to exclude as much as possible animal exploitation.
-Even if he knows that there is a pesticide used, he is still a vegan as long as he has no other better choices.
+Even if he does, sometimes he needs to eat it if there are no other convenient choices.

 But, this doesn't conform to my definition of veganism.
 I should change it to